-* Beginning in the 1950s, the West began to work on various concepts for jet-powered vertical takeoff or landing (VTOL) combat aircraft.
+* Beginning in the 1950s, the West began to work on various concepts for jet-powered vertical take-off or landing (VTOL) combat aircraft.
 Of course, during those days of the Cold War, whatever the West did, the Soviets had to do as well (and the reverse), so the USSR developed a series of jet VTOL machines.
 This document provides a history and description of Soviet jet VTOL combat aircraft efforts.

 * The origins of Soviet jet VTOL remain obscure in the West.
 It is known that in the mid-1950s the Soviets developed their first jet VTOL platform, a test rig comparable to the British Rolls Royce "Flying Bedstead" rig and apparently known as the "Turbolet".

-Like the British Flying Bedstead, the Turbolet was a four-legged frame with a turbojet mounted vertically in the center -- in the Soviet case, a Tumansky RD-9BL engine, a modification of the standard engine for the MiG-19 fighter, with 24.53 kN (2,500 kgp / 5,510 lbf) thrust -- and four reaction thrusters or "puffers" on arms around the frame.
+Like the British Flying Bedstead, the Turbolet was a four-legged frame with a turbojet mounted vertically in the center -- in the Soviet case, a Tumanskiy RD-9BL engine, a modification of the standard engine for the Mikoyan MiG-19 fighter, with 24.53 kN (2,500 kgp / 5,510 lbf) thrust -- and four reaction thrusters or "puffers" on arms around the frame.
 Unlike the British machine, the Turbolet actually had an enclosed cockpit, which looked like the operator's cab of a crane.
 Other than the fact that the Turbolet performed its first flight in 1956 with Yuri Garnayev at the controls, not much data is available about this vehicle, or its development and test program.

 However, this work clearly had some relationship to Soviet interest in "liftjets", which were small jet engines intended to be mounted vertically in aircraft to provide straight-up thrust.
 The Kolesov engine OKB (experimental design bureau) developed a liftjet designated the "RD-36", which provided 23.05 kN (2,350 kgp / 5,181 lbf) thrust.
-In 1967, the Soviets publicly displayed variants of the MiG-21, MiG-23, and Su-15 fighters with various combinations of Kolesov liftjets in the forward fuselage to provide short takeoff or landing (STOL) performance.
-These STOL machines never went beyond (not very satisfactory) prototype tests; and they are discussed in documents describing the relevant aircraft families.
+In 1967, the Soviets publicly displayed variants of the MiG-21, MiG-23, and Sukhoi Su-15 fighters with various combinations of Kolesov liftjets in the forward fuselage to provide short take-off or landing (STOL) performance.
+These STOL machines never went beyond (not very satisfactory) prototype tests; they are discussed in documents describing the relevant aircraft families.
 The Soviets also demonstrated a true jet VTOL aircraft in 1967, designated the "Yak-36".

 During the 1960s, the British Hawker Siddeley company (later part of British Aerospace) developed a VTOL demonstrator named the Kestrel, which would lead to a production successor, the famous Harrier VTOL fighter.
 The Bristol company (bought out by Rolls Royce during the decade) developed a VTOL engine named the "Pegasus" for the Kestrel.
-The USSR followed the development of the Kestrel and Pegasus with interest, and in 1961 the authorities had tasked the Yakovlev OKB to build a jet VTOL demonstrator, which would emerge as the "Yak-36".
-The Tumansky engine design bureau was tasked with taking the R27-300 turbojet, then in development for what would become the MiG-23 fighter, and developing a non-afterburning vectored-thrust version, the "R27V-300", with two to be used to power the Yak-36.
+The USSR followed the development of the Kestrel and Pegasus with interest, and in 1961 the authorities had tasked the Yakovlev OKB to build a jet VTOL demonstrator, which would emerge as the Yak-36.
+The Tumanskiy engine design bureau was tasked with taking the R27-300 turbojet, then in development for what would become the MiG-23 fighter, and developing a non-afterburning vectored-thrust version, the "R27V-300", with two to be used to power the Yak-36.

 The Yak-36 had a configuration somewhat along the lines of the Kestrel, with the engines arranged the center of gravity of the aircraft; a set of puffers for low-speed control; and retractable bicycle landing gear (forward gear with one wheel, aft gear with two) straddling the engines, with wingtip outrigger landing gear.
 However, while the single-engine Kestrel had large engine intakes beside the cockpit, the twin-engine Yak-36 had the engine intakes in the nose, and there was no confusing the two aircraft: if the Kestrel was strange-looking, the Yak-36 was ugly beyond argument.